fsnotify/fsnotify/README.md

 The `fs.inotify.max_user_watches` sysctl variable specifies the upper limit for the number of watches per user, and `fs.inotify.max_user_instances` specifies the maximum number of inotify instances per user.
 Every Watcher you create is an "instance", and every path you add is a "watch".
+Reaching the limit will result in a "no space left on device" or "too many open files" error.

-These are also exposed in `/proc` as `/proc/sys/fs/inotify/max_user_watches` and `/proc/sys/fs/inotify/max_user_instances`
+These are also exposed in `/proc` as `/proc/sys/fs/inotify/max_user_watches` and `/proc/sys/fs/inotify/max_user_instances`.
+The default values differ per distro and available memory.

 To increase them you can use `sysctl` or write the value to proc file:

-    # The default values on Linux 5.18
-    sysctl fs.inotify.max_user_watches=124983
+    sysctl fs.inotify.max_user_watches=200000
-    sysctl fs.inotify.max_user_instances=128
+    sysctl fs.inotify.max_user_instances=256

 To make the changes persist on reboot edit `/etc/sysctl.conf` or `/usr/lib/sysctl.d/50-default.conf` (details differ per Linux distro; check your distro's documentation):

-    fs.inotify.max_user_watches=124983
-    fs.inotify.max_user_instances=128

-Reaching the limit will result in a "no space left on device" or "too many open files" error.
+    fs.inotify.max_user_watches=200000
+    fs.inotify.max_user_instances=256

 ### kqueue (macOS, all BSD systems)
 kqueue requires opening a file descriptor for every file that's being watched;